rbmarliere/rq/README.md

   --no-snapshot         do not use -snapshot (default: False) --debug               print qemu command instead of running it (default:
                         False)
+  -A ARCH, --arch ARCH  architecture to use (default: x86_64)

 $ rq --debug